tostenzel/tostenzel.github.io/_posts/2023-03-07-dl-transformer.md

 <center><img src="/assets/img/dl-series/2j-transformer-decoder.png" style="width:66%"></center>
 </figure>

 **Figure 9.
 Transformer decoder.** The Transformer decoder plays a crucial role in autoregressively generating sequences based on encoded source representations.
 It includes a masked multi-head self-attention layer to capture dependencies within the target sequence, a multi-head cross-attention layer for accessing relevant source information, and a fully-connected feed-forward network to model complex relationships, all followed by normalized residual layers for stability.
-Image adapted from <d-cite key="lin_survey_2022"></d-cite>.
+Image source <d-cite key="lin_survey_2022"></d-cite>.

 Similar to the encoder, the decoder comprises N = 6 identical layers.
 These layers consist of: